-Just weeks later, the crusaders continued their campaign, heading towards Syria.
+Just weeks later, the crusaders continued their campaign, heading toward Syria.
 Richard sold Cyprus to the Knights Templar, who resold it to the French knight Guy of Lusignan.
-But they kept a feudal estate at Kolossi, a village in the outskirts of Limassol.
+But they kept a feudal estate at Kolossi, a village on the outskirts of Limassol.
 This estate was called “La Grande Commanderie” (English: the great commandery) to distinguish it from two smaller outposts on the island.

 But with the Turkish invasion of Cyprus in 1571, vintners faced severe obstacles.
 Massive taxation by the new rulers made the wine business unprofitable for about 300 years.
 Logically, the production levels declined massively during that time.

 When the British took over the island’s administration in 1871, wine producers tried a comeback.
-But other sweet dessert wines such as Sherry and Port had gained significant market shares in the meanwhile.
-And the wine from Cyprus couldn’t make it back to the old fame.
+But meanwhile, other sweet dessert wines such as Sherry and Port had gained significant market shares.
+And the wine from Cyprus could not make it back to its old fame.

 Cypriot vintners use only two grape varieties to produce Commandaria wines: White Xynisteri grapes and red Mavro grapes.
 Both are native to the island and almost unknown in other wine countries.
 Their durability against diseases and parasites and their robustness to the hot Mediterranean climate make them perfect varietals to cultivate in Cyprus.